abdallah864/corex-recon/README.md

 ```

 ### Run Specific Tool Inside a Script (Example):
-You can also run specific tools from a script using flags:
 ```bash
 ./coreexploit.sh --dalfox-only      # Run Dalfox only
 ./coreexploit.sh --ffuf-only        # Run FFUF only